nus-cs2103-AY2223S1/tp/docs/team/eugenelmj.md

     3) Project Title
     4) Tags

-  * Justifications: Professors would be interested in searching for projects that they are interested in, and they would want to filter the projects by certain fields: for instance, by specialisation (which could be student's tags), or by the project names, etc.
+  * Justifications: Originally meant to find names in AB3, the enhanced FindCommand now allows users to search with more fields.
+Professors would be interested in searching for projects that they are interested in, and they would want to filter the projects by certain fields: for instance, by specialisation (which could be expressed via a student's tags), or by the project names, etc.

   * The appeal: This makes it easier for Professors to sieve out the projects that they are interested in, and they can view the filtered projects at one glance.